xarthurx/IG-Mesh/.github/README.md

 ## A mesh processing library for Grasshopper & Rhino

-[**IG-Mesh**](https://github.com/xarthurx/IG-Mesh/) (standing for "I Got a Mesh" or "Igl-Grasshopper Mesh") is a grasshopper plugin for both low-level and advanced mesh processing.
+[**IG-Mesh**](https://github.com/xarthurx/IG-Mesh/) (standing for "I Get a Mesh..." or "Igl-Grasshopper Mesh") is a grasshopper plugin for both low-level and advanced mesh processing.

 The library features tools for extracting both low-level information (e.g. vertex, edge, face relationship) and high-level properties (e.g. isolines, quad-planarization) that many mesh processing plugins do not provide.